Choi Seung-hee: Return to Asia

 She went to Pyongyang, North Korea with her husband who was an active supporter of the Workers' Party of Korea.
 She met the chairman of the North Korean branch of the Korean Communist Party Kim Il Sung before he became the "Great Leader."
 This was before Kim had a firm control on North Korea; thus, it was a time before the purges.
 She found Kim to be very supportive.
 In those days, Pyongyang was a very small city that had very few artists.
 Kim Il Sung was fond of plays, and he thought about the political benefits that the public arts could give.
 He accepted many artists.
 Choi got her kids to join her from Seoul.
 Her daughter's name was changed to Ahn Sung-hee.
 Although Ahn Sung-hee was just a teenager at that time, she already grew tall like her mother, and she already had experience in performing with her.
 Choi established a dance school and was given an official position within the North Korean administration.
 On July 25, 1947, Choi sent her daughter, her sister-in-law, and her students to Prague, Czechoslovakia to perform in an international youth dance festival.
 In December 1949, following the founding of the People's Republic of China she and her dancers including her daughter performed in Beijing for cultural leaders as part of socialist cultural exchange.
 An Associated Press reporter asked Choi why she did not perform abroad like she used to.
 Choi replied that she would probably have the chance in the future, but added, "I'm a bird trapped in a birdcage."

 In May 1950, Choi, her daughter, and about one hundred artists were sent to Moscow to perform.
 While they were in Moscow on June 25, 1950, North Korea invaded South Korea.
 Sending the artists was Kim's scheme to hide his intention to invade.
 Earlier, Kim had received permission from Joseph Stalin to invade, and on March 30, 1950, Kim went to Moscow to gain the finalization of Stalin's support for Kim's war.
 Kim received T-34-85 tanks, artillery, military planes, and his reinforced army exceeded South Korea's three to one.
-After Moscow, they performed in Leningrad (now Saint Petersburg), Kyiv, and Novosibirsk.
+After Moscow, they performed in Leningrad (now Saint Petersburg), Kiev, and Novosibirsk.
 The Korean War was raging on when they returned to Korea.
 In October 1950, Choi, her son, and her students evacuated to China where they performed.
 Their daughter rejoined them later after being separated away during the war.